FirelyTeam/firely-docs-firely-server/features/multiversion.rst

 Support for R5 (experimental!)
 ------------------------------

 By default the binaries for supporting R5 are included in the Firely Server distribution (since Firely Server (Vonk) 3.3.0).
-But also by default these binaries are not loaded.
+By default these binaries are not loaded.
 See the PipelineOptions in appsettings.default, where ``Vonk.Fhir.R5`` is commented out.
+Re-enable these in your appsettings.instance.

-Re-enable these in your appsettings.instance and you are good to go.
+The creation of AuditEvents is currently not supported for R5.
+Please disable ``Vonk.Plugin.Audit`` in the root endpoint of the PipelineOptions.

 Note that there is not yet an ``errata_Fhir5.0.zip`` and Firely Server will complain about that in the log.
 You can ignore that message.